-Rats, ground squirrels and groundhogs: Temporarily plug each burrow opening with a shovelful of dirt or wad of newspaper.
+Rats and ground squirrels: Temporarily plug each burrow opening with a shovelful of dirt or wad of newspaper.
 Turn the Eliminator Control Arm so it is perpendicular (90°) to the T-Handle.
 This will close the Injection Ports and prevent them from becoming clogged with dirt.
 Push the Eliminator Injection Device into the burrow opening through the dirt or past the paper wad until the injection ports are within the burrow and un-obstructed.
 Turn the Eliminator Control Arm so it is parallel to the T-Handle.
 This will open the injection ports and allow the gas to flow freely into the burrow.
 Turn the gas valve on the control arm to parallel with the control arm to turn on the gas.
-Adjust the flow rate to 20 - 30 liters per minute (Ipm), as indicated on the chart below, by turning the adjustment screw clockwise for a higher flow rate and counter-clockwise for a lower flow rate.
+Adjust the flow rate to 20 - 30 liters per minute (lpm), as indicated on the chart below, by turning the adjustment screw clockwise for a higher flow rate and counter-clockwise for a lower flow rate.
 Inject the gas into the burrow for 2 to 3 minutes.
 Extensive burrow systems and large burrows will require the maximum application time.

-SPECIES PRESSURE FLOW RATE (Liters/Minute) DURATION Rats 20-30 psi 20 - 30 lpm 2 - 3 minutes Ground Squirrels 20-30 psi 20 - 30 lpm 2 - 3 minutes Groundhogs 20-30 psi 20 - 30 lpm 2 - 3 minutes
+SPECIES PRESSURE FLOW RATE (Liters/Minute) DURATION Rats 20-30 psi 20 - 30 lpm 2 - 3 minutes Ground Squirrels 20-30 psi 20 - 30 lpm 2 - 3 minutes